 The Bourj Hammoud district in Lebanon is the geographical extension of Beirut City along the Mediterranean coastline.
-It constitutes the suburb immediately east of the capital, by the seaside-separated by the Beirut River.
-Housing a population of roughly 100,000 persons, it is a dense working class district, extending over an area of 0.96 square-miles or 2.4 km2 within the Greater Beirut municipality.
+It constitutes the suburb immediately east of the capital, near the seaside, separated by the Beirut River.
+Housing apopulation of roughly 140,000 people, it is a dense working class district extending over an area of less than one square mile (approximately 2.5 square kilometers), within the Greater Beirut municipality.

 Until the early twentieth century, Bourj Hammoud was an area characterized by its small, scattered settlements, as it was predominantly known for its agriculture and marshlands.
 After 1928, Armenian refugees who survived the Ottoman persecutions began migrating to the area, settling in compact quarters organized into regular gridiron patterns.
-Each quarter was populated by natives from a village in their original homeland in Anatolia, modern day Turkey, which re-gifted its name to the new quarter such as Marash, Nor-Adana, and Nor Sis (nor meaning “new” in Armenian).
+Each quarter was populated by natives from a village from their original homeland in Anatolia (modern day Turkey), which re-gifted its name to the new quarter as Nor Marash, Nor Adana, and Nor Sis (nor meaning “new” in Armenian).

-My parents, both survivors of the 1915 Armenian genocide, met and were married in Damascus, Syria, only to relocate their family to Bourj Hammoud in 1949.
-It is here I was born and lived there for 20 years before permanently moving out at the start of the civil war in 1975.
+My parents, both survivors of the 1915 Armenian genocide, met and wed in Damascus, Syria, only to relocate their family to Bourj Hammoud in 1949.
+It is there that I was born and lived for 20 years before permanently moving away at the start of the Lebanese Civil War in 1975.

-Bourj Hammoud became a safe haven for many Armenians who were forced to leave their homes and subsequently converge in this one square mile territory to create a home away from home.
-Erecting schools, churches, cultural centers and maintaining political affiliations with concerted national codes were a part of the effort to maintain a level of subsistence.
-It was here, also, where national identity was resurrected as a means to hold on to what was violently ended in the homeland.
+Bourj Hammoud became a safe haven for many Armenians who were forced to leave their homes and subsequently converge into this one square-mile territory to create a home away from home.
+Erecting schools, churches, cultural centers and supporting political affiliations with concerted national codes were a part of the effort to maintain a level of subsistence.
+It was also here, where national identity was resurrected as a means to hold on to what was violently ended in the homeland.
 From 1935 to 1985 this tiny enclave served as the cultural, intellectual and political beacon of the Armenian Diaspora.

-During the course of a 15-year conflict, most Armenian inhabitants of the quarter fled the country and others moved out of the area to better their social ranking.
-Today, like many dwindling Christian communities across the Middle East, Bourj Hammoud struggles to retain its Armenian character against the tide of political uncertainty engulfing the region.
-More than 50 years Bourj Hammoud played a pivotal role in preserving the Armenian national identity.
-This important place-often called Little Armenia-this colony is the last bastion of Armenian collective memory as it is a direct consequence of a crime against humanity perpetrated over hundred years ago against Armenian population living in their homeland.
+During the course of a 15-year conflict, most Armenian inhabitants of the quarter fled the country and others moved out of the area to ameliorate their social ranking.
+Today, like many dwindling Christian communities across the Middle East, Bourj Hammoud struggles to retain its Armenian character against a tide of political uncertainty engulfing the region.
+For more than 50 years, Bourj Hammoud played a pivotal role in the preservation of Armenian national identity.
+Often called Little Armenia, this important colony is the last bastion in the Armenian collective memory; a consequence of a crime against humanity perpetrated over a hundred years ago against the Armenian population living in their homeland.

-Each resident of this suburb can offer a plethora of interesting and enchanting stories-in this book are only some of the many images captured during my visit to this special place.
-My intimate relationships with its narrow streets, the sights and sounds, and its peculiar characters have all been an important source of inspiration all my life.
+Each resident of this suburb can offer a plethora of interesting and enchanting stories.
+In this book, Birds Nest, are only some of the many images captured during my visit to this special place.
+My intimate relationships with its narrow streets-its sights and sounds, and its peculiar characters have all been an important source of inspiration all my life.

-This book is my story, a tribute to all residents of Bourj Hammoud.
+This book is my story, a tribute to all unsung heroes of Bourj Hammoud.